Author: Abhinav Shet

 Create table EMP ( EMP_ID INTEGER NOT NULL, FIRST_NAME VARCHAR NOT NULL, LAST_NAME VARCHAR NOT NULL, EMAIL VARCHAR NOT NULL);

-In Orgadmin under Organization, created another account in AWS_AP_SOUTH1 Region.
+In Orgadmin, under Organization, created another account in AWS_AP_SOUTH1 Region.

-Afterwards, enabled database replication for both accounts.
+Afterward, enabled database replication for both accounts.

 Promoted our local database to serve as a primary database.

 alter database EMP_details enable replication to accounts AWS_AP_SOUTH_1.IM28998;

 Created a replica of the primary Database in the Secondary Account.

 Refresh the Secondary database.